 Other Borrowings.
 The Authority has entered into agreements with the Federal Home Loan Bank of Topeka and a commercial bank for borrowings from time to time.
 Such borrowings are also general obligations of the Authority and have generally been used to date to make or purchase loans pending the permanent financing of such loans.
 As of December 31, 2011, \$46.1 million in borrowings were outstanding under those agreements.
-See footnote (5) to the audited financial statements of the Authority attached hereto as Appendix A. The Authority has also borrowed amounts evidenced by Rural Business Cooperative Service Notes (outstanding as of December 31, 2011 in the aggregate principal amount of \$1,800,370), which have been used to finance project or working capital loans or participations therein for small businesses in rural areas.
-The Authority has pledged its full faith and credit to the payment of such notes.
-In addition, the Authority is obligated to repay certain seller carry-back notes (outstanding as of December 31, 2011 in the aggregate principal amount of \$1,800,370) which have been used to finance project or working capital loans or participations therein for small businesses in rural areas.
+See footnote (5) to the audited financial statements of the Authority attached hereto as Appendix C. The Authority has also borrowed amounts evidenced by Rural Business Cooperative Service Notes (outstanding as of December 31, 2011 in the aggregate principal amount of \$1,800,370), which have been used to finance project or working capital loans or participations therein for small businesses in rural areas.
 The Authority has pledged its full faith and credit to the payment of such notes.
 In addition, the Authority is obligated to repay certain seller carry-back notes (outstanding as of December 31, 2011 in the aggregate principal amount of \$56,033) which evidence borrowings by the Authority in connection with its purchase of certain RAP Projects.

 General Obligation Ratings.
-Moody's has assigned an "A2" rating and S&P has assigned an "A" rating to the Authority's ability to repay its general obligation liabilities.
+Moody's has assigned an "A2" rating (with negative credit watch) and S&P has assigned an "A" rating to the Authority's ability to repay its general obligation liabilities.
 The ratings have been assigned based on the Authority's management, financial performance and overall program performance.
 There is no assurance that any such rating will continue for any given period of time or that any such rating will not be revised downward or withdrawn entirely by Moody's or S&P, respectively, if, in the judgment of the issuing rating agency, circumstances so warrant.